-Some people recommend shingles alternative treatments such as acupuncture or transcutaneous electrical nerve stimulation (TENS).
+Some people recommend alternative shingles treatments such as acupuncture or transcutaneous electrical nerve stimulation (TENS).
 However, the evidence to support these therapies is limited, and they could increase the risk of transmission if not performed carefully.

 Aside from antiviral medication for shingles, several other options may help.
 They include medicines to relieve pain and topical applications like calamine lotion to reduce itching.

-CBD for Shingles
+CBD and Shingles

 A 2018 review looked at the effects of various cannabinoids on neuropathic pain.
 It included 16 clinical trials and 1750 participants, with study durations ranging from 2–26 weeks.
 The researchers investigated several neuropathic conditions, including PHN.

 Although most of the evidence was low quality, the authors concluded that:

 - Cannabis-based medicines may increase the number of participants experiencing at least 50% pain relief

 - Cannabis-based medicines probably increase the number of participants experiencing at least 30% pain relief